squadrepo/squad/README.md

 The following step requires Node.js and the npm command line interface installed before continuing.
 Refer to [npm Docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for downloading and installing Node.js and the npm command line interface.

 In Visual Studio Code, open the cloned Squad repository folder.
-Once the folder has been opened, open a terminal in Visual Studio Code in the root of the folder and enter the command `npm install -g expo-cli`.
-Once completed, enter the command `npm install` to install the project's required dependencies.
+Once the folder has been opened, open a terminal in Visual Studio Code in the root of the folder and enter the command `npm install`.

 ## 2. Downloading Expo